DenisGorbachev/metawomen-docs/src/HowItWorks.md

 - Bob deposits WETH tokens into the Coliquidity smart contract.
 - The Coliquidity contract combines ABC + WETH and puts them into the ABC-WETH pool.
 - When either Alice or Bob requests a withdrawal, Alice gets her ABC deposit + ABC fees, Bob gets his WETH deposit + WETH fees.
-- If ABC-WETH price doesn’t change: both Alice & Bob earn the fees.
+- If ABC-WETH price doesn't change: both Alice & Bob earn the fees.
 - If ABC-WETH price goes up: there will be less ABC and more WETH in the pool, so Alice will get less ABC + ABC fees, Bob will get more WETH + WETH fees.
 It works like a long position for Bob.
 - If ABC-WETH price goes down: there will be more ABC and less WETH in the pool, so Alice will get more ABC + ABC fees, Bob will get less WETH + WETH fees.
 It works like a short position for Alice (e.g. she believed ABC would crash short-term but recover long-term, so she put her ABC in the pool to make more ABC short-term).